Wouter1/EMU-driver/README.md

 * This version ONLY works for audio input at 96kHz.
 * The audio output does not work.
-* The control panel also does not recognise this driver.
+* Only audio input stereo 96kHz was tested on EMU0404 USB.

+Please notify me how my driver works on other EMU USB devices.

 Installation
 ========
-1. Use the original EMU driver provided by E-MU (http://support.creative.com/Products/ProductDetails.aspx?catID=237&catName=USB+Audio%2fMIDI+Interfaces&subCatID=611&subCatName=USB+Audio%2fMIDI+Interfaces&prodID=15185&prodName=0404+USB+2.0&bTopTwenty=1&VARSET=prodfaq:PRODFAQ_15185,VARSET=CategoryID:237)
+1. Turn off the EMU device
+2. Run the kextInstall script
-2. Use the control panel to set the EMU speed to 96 kHz
+3. Use the control panel to set the EMU speed to 96 kHz
-3. Turn off the EMU device

-Then proceed installing this new driver:

-4. Run the kextInstall script
-5. enter your admin password at the prompt
+4. enter your admin password at the prompt

 or

-4. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
+1. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
-5. reboot
+2. reboot

-The original version of the driver 'EMUUSBAudio original.kext' is also provided here.
-You can copy that one back to  /System/Library/Extensions/ and reboot restore the original driver.
+3. Use the control panel to set the EMU speed to 96 kHz

 Usage
 ======